-The Toolkit's API is used by an application to push the data into the GLG component for graphical display and updates.
-The Toolkit is designed to provide comprehensive and flexible front-end graphics capabilities with an open data API, allowing an application designer to easily integrate with data sources ranging from a variety of databases to socket connections and third-party data acquisition products.
+The GLG API is used by an application to push data into graphics for data-driven animation.
+The Toolkit is designed to provide comprehensive and flexible front-end graphics capabilities with an open data API, allowing an application designer to easily integrate with data sources ranging from a variety of databases to socket connections and third-party data acquisition systems.

 // Set new resource value